cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 .type   = {.b16};
 ```

 Our specific copy atom maps to the `ldmatrix...x4` variant, which loads an entire $4\times(8\times 8)=16\times 16$ fragment in one go.
-Just like our GMEM async copy, the `ldmatrix` is issued in four phases of 128-byte 8-threaded loads, 512 bytes in total.
-However, unlike our GMEM copy, the `LDSM` tiled copy has to be aware of the downstream MMA thread layout, which differs between fragments A, B, and C.
+It uses the [same 4-phase quarter-warp mechanic](#how-do-32-threads-load-128-bits-each) as our GMEM async copy.
+However, unlike the GMEM copy, the `LDSM` tiled copy has to be aware of the downstream MMA thread layout, which differs between fragments A, B, and C.

 > We'll cover more `LDSM` details later when we use `LDSM_T` for the [V-copy](#ldsm-copy-atom).